Brian King (epidemiologist): Early life and education

-Brian Alexander King was born on September 5, 1982, in Rochester, New York, to Elaine Louise (née Tripi; 1949- 2020) and Geoffrey Walrath King (1946).
+Brian Alexander King was born on September 5, 1982, in Rochester, New York, to Elaine Louise (née Tripi; 1949–2020) and Geoffrey Walrath King (born 1946).
 He is the second of three children born to both parents.
-His father is a University at Buffalo (SUNY)-educated Optical Physicist who has held various positions in the field with Xerox and at the University of Rochester.
-King's mother, an alumna of University at Buffalo (SUNY), was a Medical Technologist at Monroe Community Hospital prior to full-time motherhood.
+His father is a University at Buffalo (SUNY)-educated optical physicist who has held various positions in the field with Xerox and at the University of Rochester.
+King's mother, an alumna of University at Buffalo (SUNY), was a medical technologist at Monroe Community Hospital prior to full-time motherhood.
 He is the third generation of his family to earn a college degree.

 King grew up in Webster, New York, a suburb of Rochester.
 He was an ambitious child interested in science, government, and the creative arts.
-In high school, he served as Vice President of the school's chapter of the National Honor Society, and as Captain of the Varsity Tennis Team.
+In high school, he served as vice president of the school's chapter of the National Honor Society, and as captain of the varsity tennis team.
 He is also an accomplished pianist, and performed at numerous community events, including The Great New York State Fair.
 In 1997, he earned the rank of Eagle Scout with the Boy Scouts of America.

 King attended Bishop Kearney High School in Irondequoit, New York (2000).
-After completing his primary and secondary studies, he was accepted to the University at Buffalo (SUNY) where he earned a Bachelor of Science degree in Biological Sciences with a minor in Music.
+After completing his primary and secondary studies, he was accepted to the University at Buffalo (SUNY), where he earned a Bachelor of Science degree in biological sciences with a minor in music.
 (2004).
-King went on to earn Master of Public Health (2006), and Doctor of Philosophy (2010) degrees in Epidemiology at the University at Buffalo (SUNY).
-His doctoral dissertation advisor was Andrew Hyland, current Chair of the Department of Health Behavior at Roswell Park Comprehensive Cancer Center in Buffalo, New York.
+King went on to earn Master of Public Health (2006), and Doctor of Philosophy (2010) degrees in epidemiology at the University at Buffalo (SUNY).
+His doctoral dissertation advisor was Andrew Hyland, current chair of the Department of Health Behavior at Roswell Park Comprehensive Cancer Center in Buffalo, New York.